augustosc/esp32_cpp_basic_library/Uart/readme.md

 If you choose the option BUILDING WITH COMPONENTS FROM GITHUB in idf_component.yml file inside main, the component will be automatically downloaded from github to the manage_components local folder.

-If you prefer dependencies locally, first download all MySpiffs component from github, so choose the # LOCAL COMPONENT BUILDING  in idf_component.yml file inside main.
+If you prefer dependencies locally, first download all Uart component from github, so choose the # LOCAL COMPONENT BUILDING  in idf_component.yml file inside main.

 So compile.